 Effective July 1, 2015, this operational policy provides general definitions for all the University Personnel System Operational Policies promulgated by the University of Wisconsin System.

-Academic or C-Basis Appointments means appointments directly tied to the academic year calendar (273 days or 39 weeks).
+Academic or C-Basis Appointments: Appointments directly tied to the academic year calendar (39 weeks) and who are FLSA exempt employees.

-Annual or A-Basis Appointments means appointments for the fiscal year paid as determined by the calendar month.
+Annual or A-Basis Appointments: Appointments for the fiscal year.

-Academic staff means professional and administrative personnel with duties and appointment types that are primarily associated with higher education institutions or their administration but does not include faculty or university staff.
+Academic Staff: Professional and administrative personnel with duties and appointment types that are primarily associated with higher education institutions or their administration but does not include faculty or university staff.

-Affirmative action means specific actions in employment which are designed and taken for the purposes of:
+Affirmative Action: Specific actions in employment which are designed and taken for the purposes of:

 - Ensuring equal opportunities;